 Recording and editing

-Recording a track using an MPE controler is the same process as described in the "Record your performance" Live section of this manual.
+Recording a track using an MPE controller is the same process as described in this sectionthis section about recording in live mode.

 To edit an MPE track, you can use the same basic operations, parameter editing and note selection techniques that are described on this page.
 The MPE per-note expression controls can't yet be visualized and edited, but they are contained in the note pads of Hapax.
 This means you can move notes around, use copy, paste and every other tool at your disposal for editing your MPE recordings.

-Once in step mode, Hold step and Rotate the menu encoder to set the track type to drum, and enter the drum step mode.
+Once in step mode, Hold step and Rotate the menu encoder to set the track type to DRUM.

-In drum step mode, each percussive element, along with its events, corresponds to a drum lane.
+In this mode, each percussive element, along with its events, corresponds to a drum lane.

 There are 8 lanes in total :

-A drum note as the same parameters as any other note: Velocity, Length, µTime, Chance, Roll and Math.
+A drum note has the same parameters as any other note: Velocity, Length, µTime, Chance, Roll, Math and Mute.
+Hold a pad to access its parameters.

 Select/Rename a lane

-In drum tracks, events are organised in drum lanes.
-There are 8 drum lanes, named by default as follows:
+In DRUM tracks, events are organised in lanes.
+The lanes are, by default, named as follows:

 Kick